Transformation Towards Sustainable Collective Mobility in Cities and Regions

 Marketing Director at Ericsson

 Jonas Selén has 35 years of experience in international marketing, market analysis and business development.
-He has extensive experience in supporting strategic business development projects in relation to and with Ericsson’s key customers, with a long track record in supporting the introduction of new technologies such as 3G,4G and 5G across the globe, in particular when it comes to joint business and service creation between Ericsson and telecom service providers pre-dominantly in US, Western Europe and North East Asia.
+He has extensive experience in supporting strategic business development projects in relation to and with Ericsson’s key customers, with a long track record in supporting the introduction of new technologies such as 3G,4G and 5G across the globe.

 Anders Wretstrand works as a strategist at the regional public transport authority Skånetrafiken.
 Main issues are sustainable transport policies and how the Region Skåne can contribute to the formation of a sustainable and shared transport market.
-He is also Associate professor at the Department of technology and society, focussing on governance and planning of public transport in cities and regions.
+He is also Associate professor at the Department of technology and society.